timosii/console_pomodoro/README.md

 ```
 pomodoro rest <time in minutes>
 ```
 At the end of the cycle, a signal will sound and logs will be recorded in the logs file.
+To interrupt the cycle before it ends use `Ctrl + C`
 Enjoy!